CanKeles5/CENG502-Spring2023/Keles/Readme.md

 The paper was published at CVPR 2022.
 Authors aim to reduce the computational costs of doing inference with vision transformers.
 This is accomplished by pruning a number of the patches in each layer of the network.

-We aim to reproduce the DeiT--Small models results for this project.
-Authors state that they have reduced the number of FLOPs by %43.6 while only a %0.4 drop in accuracy on the ImageNet dataset.
+We aim to reproduce the DeiT-III-Small models results for this project.
+Authors state that they have reduced the number of FLOPs by %43.6 while only a %0.4 drop in accuracy on the ImageNet 1K dataset.
 While choosing the smaller DeiT-Tiny model would allow us to do more experiments, we were unable to find a pre trained model.

 ## 1.1.
 Paper summary